 Peter has given numerous interviews.
 One, about organised crime in the drug industry, has been seen almost 300,000 times on YouTube.

 Peter has an interest in statistics and research methodology.
-He is a member of several groups publishing guidelines for good reporting of research and has co-authored CONSORT for randomised trials (www.consort-statement.org), STROBE for observational studies (www.strobe-statement.org), PRISMA for systematic reviews and meta-analyses (www.prisma-statement.org), and SPIRIT for trial protocols (www.spirit-statement.org).
+He has co-authored CONSORT for randomised trials (www.consort-statement.org), STROBE for observational studies (www.strobe-statement.org), PRISMA for systematic reviews and meta-analyses (www.prisma-statement.org), and SPIRIT for trial protocols (www.spirit-statement.org).
 Peter was one of the editors of the Cochrane Methodology Review Group 1997-2014.

 Peter is Protector for the Hearing Voices Network in Denmark.